devopness/devopness/docs/networks/add-network.md

 1. On the upper-right corner of the list click `ADD NETWORK`
 1. Select a `Cloud Provider Credential`
     > If no credential is listed or you want to use a different one, follow the guide [Add a Cloud Provider Credential](/docs/users/credentials/add-credential)
-1. Follow the prompts to complete the configuration of the new `Network`
+1. Follow the prompts then click `CONFIRM`
-1. Click `CONFIRM`
-1. In the `Networks` list, the recently created `Network` can be seen.
+1. In the `Networks` list, the recently created `Network` can be seen
     - If you want to add a server to the `Network`, it is required to first follow the guide [Add a Subnet](/docs/subnets/add-subnet)